-Once beyond the expiration date, manufacturers cannot be held legally responsible for any damage the medicine does to you and can no longer guarantee the medicine will actually do what it is supposed to do.
+Once beyond the expiration date, manufacturers cannot be held legally responsible for any damage the medicine does to you.
+They can no longer guarantee the medicine will actually do what it is supposed to do.

-So should you throw medicine out as soon as it reaches its expiration date?
+Should you throw medicine out as soon as it reaches its expiration date?

 The answer is somewhat complicated but – not necessarily.

-Correct storage typically requires the medicine to be kept somewhere dry, away from extreme temperatures and below 25 degrees Celsius (-13 Fahrenheit).
-A cabinet, cupboard or medicine box is ideal for this purpose.
+Correct medication storage typically requires the medicine to be kept somewhere dry, away from extreme temperatures and below 77° F (25° C).

-For instance, if you have a headache and you find acetaminophen tablets that are a year past their expiration date, it is safe to take them and they will most likely help, however, they may be less effective than acetaminophen would usually be in this situation.
+For instance, if you have a headache and you find acetaminophen tablets that are a year past their expiration date, it's safe to take them.
+They will most likely help, but they may be less effective than normal.

 Which Medications Should NOT be Taken Past Their Expiration Date